 - The sudden unexpected death of loved ones

 Although other types of stress may be severe and can be quite upsetting, they typically do not result in PTSD.
 Such events might include the death of an elderly parent, divorce, or job loss.

 Don't Face This Alone.
 Professional Online Therapy Can Help You.

 What Are the Symptoms of PTSD?

-People with PTSD typically experience three main types of symptoms.
+People living with PTSD typically experience three main types of symptoms.
 First, they may reexperience the traumatic event that led to developing PTSD.
 This can include: